Adventure & Adrenaline Tours & Trips in Guatemala

 Guatemala's cultural journey pairs UNESCO sites Tikal and Quirigua with natural marvels.
 Summit Pacaya Volcano, cool off in Semuc Champey's limestone pools, and delve into Lanquin's cave networks.
 Mayan homestays near Lake Atitlán provide authentic cultural connections.

-Duration 9 days Destinations Guatemala City, Quirigua, Flores, Tikal, Grutas de Lanquin, San Agustin Lanquin, Uspantan, Panajachel, Antigua Age Range 12 to 69 year olds Operated in English, German, Italian, French, Spanish Operator Vibe Adventures From
+Duration 9 days Destinations Guatemala City, Quirigua, Flores, Grutas de Lanquin, Tikal, San Agustin Lanquin, Uspantan, Antigua Age Range Ages 12+ Operated in English, Spanish Operator Vibe Adventures From

-Duration 3 days Destinations Antigua, Guatemala City, Coban, San Agustin Lanquin Age Range 3 to 70 year olds Operated in English, Spanish Operator Guatemalan Adventure From
+Duration 3 days Destinations Guatemala City, San Agustin Lanquin Age Range Ages 7+ Operated in English, Spanish Operator GTM Tour Guide and Travel Services From

 Natural pools of Semuc Champey and Candelaria Caves showcase Guatemala's adventurous spirit.
 Quetzal Biotope's cloud forest harbors rare birds, while Tikal's ancient pyramids provide jungle views, and Lake Atitlan's volcanic shores invite boat exploration.
 Suited for active travelers seeking cultural immersion.